Rajesh-Royal/CommitKing/DEVELOPMENT_SETUP.md

 ## 10. Troubleshooting

 - If you have issues, check your Node.js and pnpm versions
-- Ensure your `.env.local` is correctly configured
+- Ensure your `.env` is correctly configured
 - Check open issues or discussions for help

 ---